Elementary Real Analysis: Arithmetic of limits

 If $\lim a_n=K$, $\lim b_n=L$ and $\frac{K}{L}$ is not an indefinite expression, then $L\ne0$.
 There are only finitely many $n$ with $b_n=0$.
 The corresponding undefined ratios $\frac{a_n}{b_n}$ may be ignored or defined arbitrarily.

-{\em $\bullet$ Two supplements to the arithmetic of limits. }The previous theorem does not provide a~complete description of arithmetic of limits of sequences.
-Even if one of the two sequences does not have a~limit, the sequence of sums or products or ratios still may have a~unique limit.
+{\em $\bullet$ Two more results on the arithmetic of limits. }The previous theorem does not describe the arithmetic of limits completely.
+Even if one of the two sequences does not have a limit, the sequence of sums, products, or ratios may still have a unique limit.
 We present six cases when this happens, and leave proofs for them as an exercise.

 \begin{exer} Prove the following proposition. \end{exer}